gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - Allays in this version have 8 hearts/16 health points instead of 10 hearts/20 health points

 **Beta 1.19.0.26**
-- Mangrove Roots can be used as fuel in Furnaces
+- Mangrove Roots and muddy mangrove roots can be used as fuel in Furnaces

 **1.19.0**
 - Breaking Mangrove leaves with shears can drop leaves that don't stack with each other